Water Chemistry Water Chemistry — Can You Store Pool Chemicals in an Outdoor Shed? Safety Guide

 Temperature Management

 Pool chemicals, particularly chlorine-based products, become unstable and dangerous when exposed to high temperatures.
-Calcium hypochlorite (cal-hypo) becomes unstable at high temperatures and can decompose dangerously above 175°F, while liquid chlorine degrades rapidly in heat.
+Calcium hypochlorite (cal-hypo) becomes unstable well before most people expect — its self-accelerating decomposition temperature is around 117°F (47°C), and authorities recommend storing it below 120°F; a hot shed can reach those temperatures.
+Liquid chlorine also degrades rapidly in heat.
 Install a thermometer in your shed and consider these cooling strategies:

 Proper Ventilation Requirements